eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-08-06-contract-agreement-bpns/README.md

 ## Rationale

-In EDCs aligned with DSP 2025-1 and DCP v1.0, contract agreements reference participants by their DIDs, but BPN remains the legal identifier.
-To ensure compliance and traceability, we need to persist participant's BPNs alongside every agreement.
+In EDCs aligned with DSP 2025-1 and DCP v1.0, contract agreements reference participants by their DIDs.
+However, the Business Partner Number (BPN) remains the legally recognized identifier.
+Persisting BPNs alongside every agreement ensures compliance, auditability, and traceability across the data exchange lifecycle.

 ## Approach